 We supply our teaching in-school and in our evening and weekend Music Schools and have a team of specialist teachers for our Play-It! scheme, where we provide 10 free sessions of whole-class instrumental tuition for KS2.
 Our tutors which run ensembles for schools have undergone specialist training, alongside supporting our county ensembles.

 Our tutors work with each student to encourage the best music-making from them, be that through entering for music exams (i.e. ABRSM, Trinity, LCM & Rockschool), local music competitions, and entry for national and international music conservatoires.

 Our staff undergo Level 2 Safeguarding and Child Protection training at least once every two years, are registered with the DBS Update Service, and work within statutory guidelines set out by Essex County Council.
 They are mentored at least once per year for each part of their work with us, and, we run an unrivalled CPD/CPL programme for our staff, recently focusing on Technology in Teaching, and SEND, Mindfulness and Connectivity and a 1-day workshop with educational specialist Paul Harris.

 The first step is, having read our website, to fill in the Application Form and return it to firstname.lastname@example.org.

-Candidates successful at this stage are then invited to a session at one of our community music centres in order to see candidates working with students in 1-to-1/small group and/or in an ensemble setting.
-After successful interviews the candidate would then be offered a position as a music tutor, subject to pre-employment checks undertaken by Capita on our behalf.
+Successful candidates are invited to a panel interview at County Hall, Chelmsford, and if successful at this stage, they are then invited to a session at one of our community music centres in order to see candidates working with students in 1-to-1/small group and/or in an ensemble setting.
+After successful interviews the candidate would then be offered a position as a music tutor, subject to rigorous pre-employment checks.